davidbeane1983/Daily-Task-List/README.md

         - resolving merge conflicts!!! (this was a big one)
 - integrating bulma to parts of the project it was not used previously

-# Group successes:
+# Group Successes:
 - the aforementioned collaboration and communication.
 Everyone always knew where the rest of the team was at and what was in-process
 - the group's ability to problem-solve as a whole as well as maintaining positivity throughout the project while resolving conflicts (primarily -- merge conflicts)
 - ultimately, we are very proud of the product we developed and how we used our different skills and interests to work together

+# In conclusion:
-# In conclusion, our group built a page that meets all of the project requirements where the the page:
+Our group built a page that meets all of the project requirements where the the page:
 - uses CSS framework other than Bootstrap (see: Bulma styling)
 - is deployed to GitHub
 - is interactive and uses 2 server-size API's